Field Sources for Generalized Ellis-Bronnikov Wormhole: Conclusion

 The ability to express the Lagrangian in terms of the electromagnetic invariant \( \mathcal{F} \) for the magnetic case but not for the electric one, due to the dependence of \( \mathcal{F} \) on \( r \), highlights the richness and complexity of NED as a field source for wormholes.
 These results not only advance our understanding of the scalar-NED interplay but also open new avenues for further research into different classes of wormhole geometries.
 Specifically, the approach presented here introduces a novel methodology for seeking field sources in more generalized or modified wormhole spacetimes using NED and scalar fields as core ingredients.

-Future investigations can extend this procedure to other geometrical configurations, potentially uncovering new field structures that stabilize exotic spacetimes.
+Future investigations may explore whether the class of solutions presented here remains stable under perturbations.
+In particular, linear stability analyses — such as quasinormal mode studies — and nonlinear time-evolution approaches would provide valuable insights into the robustness of the configuration.
+Additionally, observational aspects, such as gravitational wave signatures or matter dynamics near the throat, are promising directions.
 The framework developed here serves as a path for exploring a broader range of NED-modified geometries and for the continued search for non-singular, physically viable solutions to wormhole spacetimes.